Most dog owners love to see and take pictures of their dogs. We need to journal our dog’s journey through life visually.

 You never know when you’ll need it.

-Be patient.
-As we all know, dogs have a short attention span.
-You may be enjoying the goings-on, but don’t be surprised if they get bored and walk off.
+You may enjoy the goings-on, but don’t be surprised if they get bored and walk off.
 Find something they like to keep them involved.

-Wait until they are napping to get some cute sleepy shots.
+Wait until they are napping to get some cute, sleepy shots.

 Many puppies yawn and stretch when they first wake up.
 Capture that!